Advertiser Disclosure

 United Cruises

 As you can see, most websites offer the same price.
-The difference comes in the extras like onboard credit, free specialty dinners, free gratuities, or bonus miles.
+The difference comes in extras like onboard credit, free specialty dinners, free gratuities, and bonus miles.

-The exception in this example was Cruise.com, which offered a savings of $50 on the price of the cruise.
-However, some of the extras offered by other sites could be worth more than that, so it’s always a good idea to price your cruise on multiple websites before booking.
+The exception in this example was CheapCaribbean.com, which offered an additional $125 onboard credit.
+However, some of the extras offered by other sites, such as loyalty miles or cash-back, could be worth more than that, so it’s always a good idea to price your cruise on multiple websites before booking.

-Bottom Line: The base cost of a cruise is generally the same across most websites.
-The big difference comes in the extras — onboard credit, specialty dinners, cash-back, or bonus miles.
+The base cost of a cruise is generally the same across most websites.
+The big difference lies in the extras, like onboard credit, cash back, and bonus miles.

 Final Thoughts